tshepang/blog/content/computing/my current desktop setup.rst

-GNOME philosophy tends towards tight integration, leading to things being not as modular as ideal, where we end up with a display ending up depending on a Contacts tool and the Bluetooth stack.
+GNOME philosophy tends towards tight integration, leading to things being not as modular as I would like, where we end up with a display ending up depending on a Contacts tool and the Bluetooth stack.
 It may very well be just how it was built in Debian, but that also means there were build options that allowed such tight coupling in the first